 EPH, through its subsidiary EP UK Investments Ltd, has successfully obtained provisional 15-year new build contracts for a combined 1700 MW high efficiency H-class CCGT power project and a 299 MW 2-hour battery storage project at the site of the former Eggborough coal station in East Yorkshire.
 The site was acquired by EPH in 2015 as part of its acquisition of Eggborough Power Ltd, a former 2000 MW coal plant that was decommissioned in 2018.
 Subject to Final Investment Decision, these projects will provide a major contribution to the provision of indigenous generation and energy security through the 2020s and into the 2030s.
 The high efficiency H-class CCGT project will be the single largest flexible generation asset to be commissioned in the UK since 2012, whilst the battery project will also be one of the largest to be built in the UK to date.
-Given the site's close proximity to existing National Grid infrastructure and a significant contribution to the UK's energy transition and security for years to come.
+Given the site's close proximity to existing National Grid infrastructure and a number of proposed CCUS and hydrogen pipeline routes, under EPUKI's plans these projects will make a significant contribution to the UK's energy transition and security for years to come.
 These contracts were awarded as part of the Capacity Market auction for the 2026/2027 Delivery Year held on 21st February.
 The provisional clearing price, subject to Secretary of State approval, was 63£/kW.